Gene Miles (activist)

 Gene Miles (1930 - 8 December 1972) was a political activist from Trinidad and Tobago.
 She is recognized for her testimony in the 1967, Commission of Enquiry, into the corruption surrounding the granting of gas station licenses.
 Miles' testimony resulted in the firing of the Senior Factory Inspector.
-She is considered to be a strong figure of the resistance to governmental corruption and the Commission at which she testified is seen as one of the most significant in the history of Trinidad and Tobago.
+She is considered to be a figure of the resistance to governmental corruption and the Commission at which she testified is seen as one of the most significant in the history of Trinidad and Tobago.
+She was of Portuguese descent.

 Early life

 Gene Miles was born in Port of Spain in 1930 to Ruby and Randolph Miles.
-In 1947 the family moved to Glencoe, a quiet, middle-class neighbourhood on the North Western Peninsula of Trinidad.
+In 1947 the family moved to Glencoe, a quiet, middle-class neighborhood on the North-Western Peninsula of Trinidad.
 Gene attended Sacred Heart primary school, before attending high school at St. Joseph's Convent, Port of Spain.
 After graduating from high school, Gene joined the civil service at the Ministry of Education and Culture.
-In 1962 she was transferred to the Ministry of Petroleum and Mines, and then to the Factory Inspectorate under the Labour Department as First Class Clerk.
+In 1962 she was transferred to the Ministry of Petroleum and Mines, and then to the Factory Inspectorate under the Labour Department as First-Class Clerk.

 Commission of Enquiry

-The Commission of Enquiry into the Circumstances Surrounding the Sales, Leases and Other Transfers of Gasolene Stations or Sites for Gasolene Stations since 1961 and the Procedure Followed in the Granting of Licenses for the Operation of Such Stations was appointed on 23 June 1966.
-The Commission was headed by Mr. Justice Karl de la Bastide and tasked with investigating the sales and leases of gasolene stations.
+The Commission of Enquiry into the Circumstances Surrounding the Sales, Leases and Other Transfers of Gasoline Stations or Sites for Gasoline Stations since 1961 and the Procedure Followed in the Granting of Licenses for the Operation of Such Stations was appointed on 23 June 1966.
+The Commission was headed by Mr. Justice Karl de la Bastide and tasked with investigating the sales and leases of gasoline stations.